apsun/AniConvert/README.md

 - Recursive video searching: perfect for TV shows with multiple seasons
 - Automatically choose an audio and subtitle track based on your language preferences
 - Smart "destination file already exists" handling - no more accidental overwriting
-- No annoying dependencies - everything is in one portable script
+- No annoying dependencies, everything is in one portable script
+- Works on Windows, Mac OS X, and Linux

 ## Requirements